uwcartlab/webmapping/Chapter03/readme.md

     function callback(response){

-Any other functions you call from within the callback function can access to the loaded data if you pass it as a parameter in the function call (Example 3.5).
+Any other functions you call from within the callback function can access the loaded data if you pass it as a parameter in the function call (Example 3.5).

 ###### Example 3.5: Calling a new function from within the callback function in _main.js_